abhishekbodhekar/URLShortner/README.md

 4) /registerNewKey/

-    - Desciption : GET request
+    - Desciption : GET request, This prints the API key for the userName provided.
+REMEMBER, this key is valid for only 10 minutes.
+You can create new key for the same userName anytime.

         queryParam :

-        1) userName
+        1) "userName"

     example - localhost:5899/registerNewKey?userName=ggsdsdf